cotodevel/toolchaingenericds-ide/README.md

 	-wsl -d Ubuntu
 	-code .

-5) Once VSCode is connected to WSL:<Linux distro>, you'll need to create a folder, and copy the default Makefile provided in this repo inside that folder.
+5) Once VSCode is connected to WSL:<Linux distro>, you'll need to create a "new folder", and copy the default Makefile provided in this repo inside that folder.

-6) Then Right-click button on that folder, and select "Open in Integrated Terminal"
+6) Then Right-click button on "new folder", and select "Open in Integrated Terminal"

 7) Write in the terminal the following commands:
 	-make checkoutenvironment